-The reason Dr. Schmidt approaches healthcare from the natural viewpoint is that of his experiences working on the family farm as a kid and continuing until he left for college.
-First, because everyone in his family was either a farmer or a teacher, he didn’t have a relative already in the medical field to sway him.
-No uncle was telling him conventional western medicine was the only way to go.
-Second, he learned that if there was a job to do and you couldn’t get it done, it only meant you needed to get the tools, knowledge, and abilities to do it.
+The reason Dr. Schmidt approaches health care the way he does comes from his experiences working on the family farm for 17 summers.
+First, because everyone in his family was either farmers or teachers he didn’t have a relative in the medical field to influence him.
+Second, he learned that if there was a job to be done and you couldn’t get it done, it simply meant you needed to get the tools, knowledge, and abilities to do it.
 Excuses were not acceptable.
-For example, if a doctor needs to cure asthma and he cannot eliminate it with medications, this means he simply does not have the tools to get rid of it entirely.
-Dr. Schmidt found what it takes, gained the knowledge and acquired the tools to handle asthma and many other “incurable” conditions.
+For example, if a doctor needs to cure asthma and he cannot eliminate it permanently with medications, this means he simply does not have the right tools to get rid of it completely.
+Dr. Schmidt finds what it takes, gains the knowledge, and acquires the tools to handle asthma and many other “incurable” conditions.
 Third, he saw how applying pesticides to plants created super-pests.
-His father taught him that the genetically engineered crops needed to be sprayed more because they attracted more pests.
-The lesson learned was that the more you veer from Mother Nature’s laws, the more you will suffer.
+He learned from his Dad that the genetically engineered crops needed to be sprayed more because they attracted more pests.
+The lesson learned was that the more you veer from Mother Nature’s laws, the more you suffer.

-Dr. Schmidt wanted to become a doctor, so he studied pre-med at Ohio State University.
-Before applying for medical school, he began to ask questions of medical students and physicians about their profession.
-Not one of them encouraged him to follow in their footsteps.
-He decided to investigate other health professions like podiatry, optometry, and veterinary, and ultimately he decided to attend chiropractic school.
-He had spent a few hours with a chiropractor in his hometown and liked the natural and holistic approach.
+Dr. Schmidt wanted to become a doctor so he studied pre-med at Ohio State University.
+Before applying for medical school, he began to ask questions of medical students and doctors about their profession.
+Out of 12 people he surveyed, none encouraged him to follow in their footsteps.
+He decided to investigate other health professions like podiatry, optometry, and veterinary and ultimately he decided to attend chiropractic school.
+He had spent a few hours with a chiropractor in his hometown and liked the natural and wholistic approach.
 He graduated in the spring of 1997 from the National College of Chiropractic in Chicago.
 He then opened a practice in Toledo for 3 1/2 years.
 He moved to Ann Arbor in 2000.
 Dr. Schmidt is originally from Swanton, Ohio.

 While in Chiropractic college, Dr. Schmidt attended nearly 50 seminars in 24 months searching for the most effective therapies to get a person well.
-This time was when he discovered the power of nutrition.
-Darren saw the effectiveness and the enormous need for good nutritional work in this country.
-He also looked at other doctors and saw that the best doctors had a holistic view and were using natural therapies and muscle-testing.
+This is when he discovered the power of nutrition.
+He saw the effectiveness and the huge need for good nutritional work in this country.
+He also looked at other doctors and saw that the best doctors had a holistic view and were using natural therapies and muscle-testing and functional lab work.

-Currently, Dr. Schmidt is a member of the Ann Arbor Chamber of Commerce and former member of the Ann Arbor Jaycees.
-He received the Michigan Jaycee’s 2002 Outstanding Young Michigander Award.
-He has given hundreds of lectures and workshops since 2000 to private, church, school and business groups and the general public.
-He attended Toastmasters meetings for two years (1998-1999) to learn speaking skills and now attends meetings of the National Speaker’s Association.
-He has been in newspapers including USA Today, Chicago Tribune, The Detroit News, Toledo Commercial Advantage and Ann Arbor News.
-He has taped five 30-minute TV shows on community access television.
+He gives lectures and workshops to private, church, school and business groups and to the general public.
+He attended Toastmasters meetings and the National Speaker’s Association to learn speaking skills.
+He has been in newspapers including USA Today, Chicago Tribune, The Detroit News, The Ask Dr. Nandi Show, and Ann Arbor News.
+He has taped five 30-minute TV shows on community access television, one of which was requested by the public and replayed over 40 times.
 He has also been on the radio for interviews; both live and pre-recorded.
-In addition to helping his patients get well with real food and whole-food supplements, Dr. Schmidt has traveled the country teaching Nutrition Response Testing℠ to about 3500 Chiropractors, Medical Doctors, Acupuncturists, Nurses, staff and other healthcare practitioners.

 Dr. Schmidt’s Health Story